sisifo3/IvanAmaya.github.io/index.md

 <p>
-The simple linear regression model, is a model with a single regressor x that has a relationship with a response y that is a straight line, we can found this equations in the book Introduction to linear regression Analysis (Douglas C. Montgomery, 2012).
+The simple linear regression model, is a model with a single regressor x that has a relationship with a response y that is a straight line, we can found this equations in the book Introduction to linear regression Analysis [3].

     \begin{equation}
 \hat{y_0} = \hat{\beta_0} + \hat{\beta_1} x_0